 We are looking for student, staff, and faculty from colleges in California to present.
 We are interested in presentations including, but not limited to the following topics:

 - Equity and inclusion in the campus food landscape

-- Garden projects
+- Garden projects and campus farms

 - Subdivided trade shows specific to dining on campus